aolwyn/Leetcode/Java/README.md

 ### Mergesort

-- *Mergesort* is also a divide and conquer algorithm.
+- *Mergesort* is also a divide-and-conquer algorithm.
 It continuously divides an array into two halves, recurses on both the left subarray and right subarray and then merges the two sorted halves
 - Stable: `Yes`
 - Time Complexity:
     - Best Case: `O(nlog(n))`